+LABEL DESCRIPTION

+Trust Setting

-LABEL DESCRIPTION Active Select this to specify whether ports are trusted or untrusted ports for DHCP snooping.
+Active Select this to specify whether ports are trusted or untrusted ports for DHCP snooping.
 If you do not select this then IPv6 DHCP Trust is not used and all ports are automatically trusted.

+Port Setting

 Port This field displays the port number.
-If you configure the port, the settings are applied to all of the ports.